 Your physician will be happy to discuss your special problem with you.

 You can take acetaminophen (Tylenol®) for mild aches and pains.
-Check over the counter medication page for other safe meds to take in pregnancy.
+Check our over the counter medication page for other safe meds to take in pregnancy.

 Consult our office as needed.